Super Dave: Daredevil for Hire: Episodes

-Home releases
+Home media

 In the United States, Buena Vista Home Video released two single-episode VHS's of the series in 1993, which featured the episodes "Space Case" and "Con Job".

 A VHS tape of the series was released in the United Kingdom by Abbey Home Entertainment in February 1994, under their Tempo Kids Club label.

-The series was later released onto DVD in South Korea in the 2000s.
+The series was later released on DVD in South Korea in the 2000s.